cs0320-s25/term-project-jjgm/README.md

 --> The “Switch Genre” button only appears between rounds, allowing users to change categories without disrupting gameplay.
 This also minimizes clutter during active guessing.

+--> Preloaded genre-specific songs by importing JSON files from Deezer, which ensures reliable access without runtime dependency on their API.
+This catalog doesn't auto-update with Deezer, but guarantees consistent gameplay and prevents unexpected failure during development.

 # Errors/Bugs